geektutor/mimeai/README.md

-# mimeai
+# mimeai_app

-Crop recognition AI
+A new Flutter application.

 ## Getting Started